Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Blind Annotation Protocol

 \textbf{Intuition:} The intuition behind this is that without putting a candidate record pair side-by-side for domain oracles to determine if they are the same entity or not, the oracles on each side could extract the core features by just looking at the record content in plaintext of their own and summarize these features into a series of Boolean questions.
 If any record from the other parties satisfies all conditions defined by these questions, this record is highly likely to be a match of the record that the questions are derived from.
 Suppose the record content is encrypted, and these Boolean functions can be blindly evaluated over the ciphertext of the record.
 In that case, no plaintext of the record content is revealed to other parties.

+For example, from $P_A$'s perspective, determining if a $P_B$'s record \texttt{B1} is similar to its record \texttt{A1} can be based on \texttt{A1}'s core features.
+If \texttt{B1} also has keywords ``Canon'', ``24-70'' and ``2.8'' as \texttt{A1}, it is highly-likely that it is a potential match to \texttt{A1}.
+The other keywords like ``mm'', ``USM'' are not necessary for identifying the lens based on the oracle's domain knowledge.
+Figuring out these features only needs $P_A$ access to its own record \texttt{A1}.
+Moreover, if $P_A$ encapsulates the feature detection functions for \texttt{A1} to be homomorphic functions and $P_B$ encrypts \texttt{B1}, $P_A$ can label record pair \texttt{(A1,B1)} using homomorphic evaluation without knowing the content of \texttt{B1}.

-\textbf{Protocol:} The protocol is elaborated in Figure~\ref{fig:timing}.
+\textbf{Protocol:} The protocol is elaborated in \Cref{fig:timing}.
 Succinctly, assume the ground truth construction is between party $P_A$ and $P_B$, and party $P_C$ is a coordinator for key management and result collection.
-Party $P_A$ and $P_B$ first send their dataset size to $P_C$, and $P_C$ randomly samples the record ids.
+In the \textit{initialization} phase, party $P_A$ and $P_B$ first send their dataset size to $P_C$, and $P_C$ randomly samples the record ids.
 Moreover, $P_C$ also prepares the public key pair $(pk, sk)$ for homomorphic encryption and sends the public key $pk$ to $P_A$ and $P_B$, and keeps the secret $sk$ for decryption.

-$P_A$ and $P_B$ then sample records $r_i$ and $r_j$ respectively according to the sampled record ids from $P_C$, and prepare a set of Boolean logic-style questions $Q_i$ and $Q_j$ accordingly to the features of the record content for each record.
-Each question set $Q$ is combined into a form that returns one Boolean result with first-order logic and converted to be the function that is homomorphically executable.
-The record data in clear is homomorphically encrypted with $pk$ in $P_A$ and $P_B$ respectively and the ciphertext $\enc{r_i}$ and $\enc{r_j}$ are shared with another party.
+The next step is called \textit{feature questions}, which is for data owners or domain oracles to annotate their records using homomorphically executable functions.
+Concretely, $P_A$ and $P_B$ sample records $r_i$ and $r_j$ respectively according to the sampled record ids from $P_C$, and prepare a set of Boolean logic-style questions $Q_i$ and $Q_j$ accordingly to the features of the record content for each record.
+Each question set $Q$ is combined into a form that returns one Boolean result with first-order logic and converted to a homomorphically executable function.

+Following that is \textit{record encryption}, where the clear record data is homomorphically encrypted with $pk$ in $P_A$ and $P_B$ respectively, and the ciphertext $\enc{r_i}$ and $\enc{r_j}$ are shared with another party.